Virginia AG urges justices to prevent tragic rally violence

 Philip Van Cleave, president of the Virginia Citizens Defense League - the gun-rights group sponsoring Monday’s rally - called the judge’s ruling “mind-boggling.”

-Northam applauded the ruling in a statement.
+Northam applauded the judge’s ruling.

 “I took this action to protect Virginians from credible threats of violence,” he said.
 “These threats are real - as evidenced by reports of neo-Nazis arrested this morning after discussing plans to head to Richmond with firearms.”

-Virginia senators were debating a package of gun-control bills as the court challenges developed.

-The Democrat-led Senate advanced legislation limiting handgun purchases to once a month, requiring universal background checks on gun purchases, and allowing localities to ban guns in public buildings, parks and other areas.
-The measures largely passed along partisan lines and will now go to the House for consideration.
+A package of gun-control bills has been moving meanwhile through the legislature, which is now in Democratic control.
+Legislation limiting handgun purchases to once a month, requiring universal background checks on gun purchases, and allowing localities to ban guns in public buildings, parks and other areas passed the Senate along partisan lines and will now go to the House for consideration.

-Democrats said they were reasonable measures that would improve public safety while respecting the rights of law-abiding gun owners.
-They said the public had made clear by voting for Democrats in recent elections that new gun laws were needed.

-“The citizens in this last two elections have spoken,” said Democratic Sen. Dave Marsden.

 Associated Press reporters Alan Suderman in Richmond; Michael Kunzelman in College Park, Maryland; and Mike Balsamo in Washington in contributed to this report.

-Note: This story has been corrected to show it was Gov. Northam who said credible threats had been found including “armed militia groups storming our Capitol,” not Herring.